iemafzalhassan/online_shop/README.md

-# 🛍️ Online Shop - Hackathon Phase 1
+# 🛍️ Online Shop - Docker | Vite | React

-Welcome to the **Online Shop** project, developed as part of Hackathon Phase 1!
-This guide will help you set up and run the project seamlessly. 🚀
+Welcome to the **Online Shop** project, this guide will help you set up and run the project. 🚀

 ---